-Ever since I saw the Colin Farrell’s movie “In Bruges” many years back and the Indian movie “PK” in 2014, the urge to visit this town has been growing and finally it happened this March.
+Ever since I saw Colin Farrell’s movie “In Bruges” many years back and the Indian movie “PK” in 2014, the urge to visit this town has been growing and finally it happened this March.

 There are several classic, picture-post-card towns in Europe – Hallstatt in Austria, Lauterbrunnen in Switzerland, Flam in Norway, Rothenburg and Nuremburg in Germany, Tallinn in Estonia and a few others but Bruges, Belgium stands apart!